Undertow (water waves)

-In physical oceanography, undertow is the undercurrent that is moving offshore when waves are approaching the shore.
-Undertow is a natural and universal feature for almost any large body of water: it is a return flow compensating for the onshore-directed average transport of water by the waves in the zone above the wave troughs.
-The undertow's flow velocities are generally strongest in the surf zone, where the water is shallow and the waves are high due to shoaling.
+In physical oceanography, undertow is the undercurrent that moves offshore while waves approach the shore.
+Undertow is a natural and universal feature for almost any large body of water; it is a return flow compensating for the onshore-directed average transport of water by the waves in the zone above the wave troughs.
+The undertow's flow velocities are generally strongest in the surf zone, where the water is shallow and the waves are high because of shoaling.

-In popular usage, the word "undertow" is often misapplied to rip currents.
-An undertow occurs everywhere underneath shore-approaching waves, whereas rip currents are localized narrow offshore currents occurring at certain locations along the coast.
+In popular usage, the word undertow is often misapplied to rip currents.
+An undertow occurs everywhere, underneath the shore-approaching waves, whereas rip currents are localized narrow offshore currents occurring at certain locations along the coast and most forceful by the water's surface.

 Oceanography

 An "undertow" is a steady, offshore-directed compensation flow, which occurs below waves near the shore.
 Physically, nearshore, the wave-induced mass flux between wave crest and trough is onshore directed.
 This mass transport is localized in the upper part of the water column, i.e. above the wave troughs.
 To compensate for the amount of water being transported towards the shore, a second-order (i.e. proportional to the wave height squared), offshore-directed mean current takes place in the lower section of the water column.
 This flow – the undertow – affects the nearshore waves everywhere, unlike rip currents localized at certain positions along the shore.

 The term undertow is used in scientific coastal oceanography papers.
 The distribution of flow velocities in the undertow over the water column is important as it strongly influences the on- or offshore transport of sediment.
 Outside the surf zone there is a near-bed onshore-directed sediment transport induced by Stokes drift and skewed-asymmetric wave transport.
 In the surf zone, strong undertow generates a near-bed offshore sediment transport.
 These antagonistic flows may lead to sand bar formation where the flows converge near the wave breaking point, or in the wave breaking zone.